 To set the Clock to the correct time, press the CLOCK button.
 The "HOUR" digits will flash first.
-Use the UP/DOWN arrows to adjust.
 Press the CLOCK button again and the "MINUTE" digits will flash.
 By pressing it a third time the "AM/PM" icon will flash.
+The UP/DOWN arrows will adjust these for you.
 Press the CLOCK button again will store these settings into memory.